FAQs

 About collective proceedings in the Competition Appeal Tribunal

 The collective claim is being brought before the Competition Appeal Tribunal, a specialist court based in London that hears disputes such as this one.
-The Proposed Class Representative, Robert Hammond, applied to bring the proceedings as an opt-out collective claim.
+The Class Representative, Robert Hammond, is bringing the proceedings as an opt-out collective claim.
 This means you do not have to do anything to be included in the claim, and we will regularly update this website with further developments.

 Collective proceedings are brought by a class representative on behalf of a group of claimants (known as a “class” or individually a “class member”) who have suffered a loss following a breach of competition law.